saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-playwright.md

 });
 ```

+The captured screenshot will be logged in `sauce-test-report.json`` and can be accessed in the "Screenshots" tab on the Sauce Labs web UI.
+You can also download the screenshots as artifacts.

 :::caution
 Please be aware that using the default screenshot setting in the [Playwright Config](https://playwright.dev/docs/test-use-options#recording-options) may result in potential issues on Sauce Labs.
 By default, Playwright generates screenshot files in the following structure: